 - Fluids through a vein (by IV)

-Most cases of endometritis go away with antibiotics.
-Untreated endometritis can lead to more serious infection and complications with pelvic organs, reproduction, and general health.
+In most cases, the condition goes go away with antibiotics.
+Untreated endometritis can lead to more serious infection and complications.

 - Pelvic peritonitis (generalized pelvic infection)